thomasclarke1969/documentation/websdk/tutorials/conversations.md

 This query will load all of the Identities followed by this user, with the following results:

 1. `identityQuery.data` will contain an array of Identities
-2. `client.getIdentity(identityId)` can now be called with an Identity ID to get any of the Identities loaded by this Query (or by any of the other ways of receiving Identity data listed above)
+2. `client.getIdentity(identityId)` can now be called with an Identity ID to get any of the Identities cached by the client, regardless of whether they are received via this Query or other activities
 3. `conversation.addParticipant(identity)` can now be called to add any of these users to a Conversation
 4. `client.createConversation({participants: [identity]})` can now be called to create a Conversation